How many hours per week?

 Teaching contact time is 4 hours and 20 minutes per subject.
 Other workshops will be available throughout the year including over some holiday periods.
 Students are expected to complete up to 4 hours of independent study to complete assignments, homework, extra reading and independent research.

-- Grade 4 or above in English Literature
+4 in English Literature

 Exam BoardEduqas Apply for this course

 Film is one of the main cultural innovations of the 20th century and a major art form of the last hundred years.
 Students who study film will be encouraged to develop a high degree of enthusiasm and excitement for what is a powerful and culturally significant medium, inspiring a wide range of responses from the emotional to the reflective.
 Film Studies offers the opportunity to investigate how films work both as form of representation and also as an aesthetic medium.

 If you choose this course you would benefit from:

 - Experienced teachers who possess a genuine interest in Film analysis and production as well as knowledge of the diverse range of film forms; from the silent era to more contemporary works.

 - Regular visits by practicing filmmakers and industry professionals throughout